xiaoxiangmoe/fast-json-stable-stringify/README.md

 # fast-json-stable-stringify

-deterministic version of `JSON.stringify()` so you can get a consistent hash from stringified results
+Deterministic `JSON.stringify()` - a faster version of @substack's json-stable-strigify without jsonify.

 You can also pass in a custom comparison function.